molly/audit-cuos/README.md

 to log in when prompted.
 Trying to log in with your main account username and password will not work.

+This script will not make any edits on your behalf.

 1. Install with [pip](https://pypi.org/project/pip/): `pip install audit-cuos`
 2. When prompted, enter your bot username and password.
 Make sure you use the bot username (e.g., "GorillaWarfare@cuos") and not your main username